icopy-site/awesome/docs/awesome/frontend-dev-bookmarks.md

 # License

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

 Please provide a link back to this repository.
-This is not necessary for GitHub forks.ational License</a>.

-Please provide a link back to this repository.
-This is not necessary for GitHub forks.ational License</a>.

-Please provide a link back to this repository.
 This is not necessary for GitHub forks.